jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

   - For optimal blur performance, the implementation uses ShaderEffectSource to capture the entire screen content
   - MultiEffect is configured with appropriate blur parameters for the best balance of visual quality and performance
   - Dialog backgrounds have semi-transparent color overlays to ensure content readability
+  - The detailed weather forecast popup uses a consistent visual style matching the active navigation buttons, with a solid primary button color and matching border
 - **Gradient Overlays**: Semi-transparent gradients are used to create visual depth
 - **Adaptive Theming**: All UI components respect the application's current theme settings